nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **A**: Total cost is the total amount of money incurred from adding items to the inventory.
 Revenue is the total amount of money gained from successfully receiving orders and selling items.
 Profit = Revenue - Cost.

+**Q**: I just started using the app.
+Why is there a lot of cost incurred in my bookkeeping?<br>
+**A**: When you use the app for the first time, it comes with sample inventory, and the bookkeeping will reflect the costs of the items inside this sample inventory.
+If you would like to start afresh, please use the `clear` command.

 **Q**: I have edited the cost price of my item.
 Why isn't the change reflected in my total cost?<br>
 **A**: BogoBogo adds the cost of an item to the total cost only upon the addition of the item into the inventory.
 Any changes to cost price is assumed to be for future restocking of the item.<br>